-Airalo vs Saily in a nutshell
+Airalo vs Saily in one sentence

 The practical difference isn't in the logo, but in which country you visit and how much you value the app versus the raw price.
 Airalo has been on the market since 2019 and boasts coverage in over 200 destinations, while Saily arrived in 2024, leveraging Nord Security's infrastructure and brand.
-If you're traveling to an unusual country, Airalo's extensive catalog tends to have a plan; if you're going to Europe or the USA and want a clean interface with privacy extras, Saily plays that card very well.
-Neither ties you down: you pay for the plan, use it, and that's it.
+If you're traveling to an unusual country, Airalo's extensive catalog tends to have a plan; if you're going to Europe or the US and want a clean interface with privacy extras, Saily plays that card very well.
+Neither ties you down: you pay for the plan, you use it, and that's it.

 Prices and plans head-to-head

-Criterion Airalo Saily
+| Criterion | Airalo | Saily |

-Model Prepaid, no contract Prepaid, no contract
+| Model | Prepaid, no long-term commitment | Prepaid, no long-term commitment |

-Typical smallest plan 1 GB / 7 days 1 GB / 7 days
+| Typical smallest plan | 1 GB / 7 days | 1 GB / 7 days |

-Unlimited plans In selected countries In selected countries
+| Unlimited plans | In selected countries | In selected countries |

-Volume discount Yes, on higher tiers Yes, marked on longer plans
+| Volume discount | Yes, on higher tiers | Yes, marked on longer plans |

-Top-up From the app From the app
+| Recharge | From the app | From the app |

 Traveler's tip: don't buy the cheapest plan by default.
-First, calculate how much data you need for your trip based on the days and map usage, then compare the total amount, not the isolated price per GB.
+First, estimate how much data you need for your trip based on the days and map usage, then compare the total amount, not the isolated price per GB.

 Coverage and network quality